 Table 2-4.4.
 INDUSTRIAL BUILDING STANDARDS Fenestration Facade Articulation The primary facade shall have no less than 30% comprised of windows and doorways.
-Blank walls over 30' in length are not permitted facing the front lot line.
-Secondary Decorative cast concrete screens Facade and up to 50% of Primary Facade Glass block Utility Service Services and utility hookups shall not be visible from the primary street frontage, shall be located in the rear yard to the extent possible.
-Building Entrance Orientation One primary entrance shall face the front or side lot line and designed to be visually prominent and easily recognizable as the entrance. ii.
-If the primary entrance faces the sid lot line, it shall be located within the first 30' from the front lot line. iii.
+Blank walls over 30' in length are not permitted facing the front lot line. materials Stone (natural, synthetic) Concrete (precast, cast-in-place) Architectural Metal Panel Concrete Masonry Secondary Decorative cast concrete screens Facade and up to 50% of Primary Facade Glass block Utility Service Services and utility hookups shall not be visible from the primary street frontage, shall be located in the rear yard to the extent possible.
+Building Entrance Orientation i.
+One primary entrance shall face the front or side lot line and designed to be visually prominent and easily recognizable as the entrance. ii.
+If the primary entrance faces the side lot line, it shall be located within the first 30' from the front lot line. iii.
 No truck well, loading dock, overhead door or other type of service bay door shall face an abutting residential district.
 Pedestrian exits and emergency doors are permitted on such building facades.
 Parking Access and Location Driveways must be located in the side or rear yard.
 Parking is preferred in the side or rear yard.
 Visitor parking may be located in the front yard.
-Visitor parking may not exceed 50% of th front yard.
-Permitted Districts
+Visitor parking may not exceed 50% of the front yard.
+Permitted Districts 1